 So I’m going to approach these next comics differently than I have in the past: instead of drip-feeding the stories by page-by-page daily posting I’m going to release the stories in chunks (still for free, of course).
 This is because I’ll be dealing with Christian theological themes, and having a “cliffhanger“ in the middle of exploring some theological argument wouldn’t exactly be helpful.
 In fact it’d be extremely UNhelpful!
 I also want to focus more on quality over quantity now.

 That basically means bye-bye ad-revenue!
 Which has been one of the staples of my webcomic-making income for the last 10 years, before I became a Christian.
 In fact now I don’t want any ads on my new comics!
 So I’m hoping to make up for that lost income through the subscribers-only update posts here on Substack, with the help of those who have the means and interest in paying for such a thing (it’s 5 bucks/month, the comics will be free for everyone once they’re ready).

 Minna Sundberg Art and Comics Blog is a reader-supported publication.
-You can choose the free subscription option and get access to the occasional free blog posts, or choose the paid 5$/month subscription option to also get access to monthly subscribers-only update posts
+You can choose the free subscription option and get access to the occasional free blog posts, or choose the paid 5$/month (or 45$/year) subscription option to also get access to monthly subscribers-only update posts

 By the way, I’m still currently financially stable.
 I’ve saved up some money the last year, and I still have royalties and residual income coming in from my previous comic (Stand Still.
-Stay Silent, finishes in January 2022) for probably a year, maybe two.
+Stay Silent, finished in March 2022) for probably a year, maybe two.
 So I should be able to cover my expenses for the next 2-3 years, while hopefully getting the new comic financially viable.
 That’s of course ultimately in God’s hands, but that’s the plan.